intel/zephyr.js/docs/aio.md

 AIO API
 -------
-### aio.open(AIOInit)
+### aio.open(init)
-* 'AIOInit' *object*  The AIOInit object has a single field called "pin" that represents the name of the pin (either an integer or a string, depending on the board).
+* 'init' *AIOInit object*  The AIOInit object has a single field called "pin" that represents the name of the pin (either an integer or a string, depending on the board).
+* Returns: an AIOPin object that may be used to read values from the pin.

 When setting the pin number, you can either use a raw number for your device or use the board support module such as [Arduino 101](./boards/arduino_101.md) or [K64F](./boards/frdm_k64f.md) to specify a named pin.

-Returns an AIOPin object that be used to read values from the pin.

 AIOPin API
 ----------
 ### pin.read()

-Returns the latest reading from the pin (an unsigned integer).
+* Returns: the latest reading from the pin (an unsigned integer).
 Blocks until it gets the result.

-### pin.readAsync(ReadCallback)
+### pin.readAsync(callback)
-* 'ReadCallback' *callback* User-provided callback function that takes a single unsigned integer and has no return value.
+* 'callback' *ReadCallback* User-provided callback function that takes a single unsigned integer and has no return value.

 Pass a function for `ReadCallback` that will be called later when the result is